 - Website audit

-- VAT & EIN verification
+- VAT verification & EIN verification

 - Proof of address